-For those interested in pursuing one of the wide array of professional roles needed to support this burgeoning field, the MGH Institute offers two graduatelevel curricula:
+For those interested in pursuing one of the wide arrays of professional roles needed to support this burgeoning field, the MGH Institute offers two graduate-level curricula:

-- " Master of Science in Clinical Investigation - " Certificate of Advanced Study in Clinical Investigation
+Master of Science in Clinical Investigation

-A pioneer in developing a graduate-level education for this comparatively new field, the Clinical Investigation Program broadly prepares individuals for professional pursuits in both industry and academia.
-Graduates of our program have accepted roles in venues as diverse as pharmaceutical companies, biotechnology companies, contract research organizations
+Certificate of Advanced Study in Clinical Investigation

-(CROs), government, and academic health centers (teaching hospitals).
-The positions they have accepted have included: principal investigator, coinvestigator, clinical research associate, clinical research coordinator, research nurse, pharmaceutical sales representative, individual/regional monitor, research project manager, director of quality assurance/quality improvement, human subject protection specialist, and data management specialist, among others.
+A pioneer in developing a graduate-level education for this comparatively new field, the MGH Institute's Clinical Investigation Program broadly prepares individuals for professional pursuits in both industry and academia.
+Graduates of our program have accepted roles in venues as diverse as pharmaceutical companies, biotechnology companies, contract research organizations (CROs), government, and academic health centers (teaching hospitals).
+The positions they have accepted have included: principal investigator, co-investigator, clinical research associate, clinical research coordinator, research nurse, pharmaceutical sales representative, individual/regional monitor, research project manager, director of quality assurance/quality improvement, human subject protection specialist, and data management specialist, among others.